salmonkarp/tp/docs/UserGuide.md

 Format: `clear`

+* An alert will be shown to confirm the action before clearing all entries.
+* The command will be aborted if you choose `Cancel` in the confirmation alert.
+* The command will proceed if you choose `OK` in the confirmation alert.

-Expected Output: `Address book has been cleared!`
+Expected Output(**successful clear**): `Address book has been cleared!`

-- The address book is blank and has no entries.
+Expected Output(**aborted clear**): `Clear command cancelled.`

+Warnings:
+* Please be cautious when using this command as it will permanently delete all entries in the address book.
+* There is **NO** undo for this command.
+Use with care!

 ### Grading a person: `grade`